 For constitutional law buffs, the series also makes some interesting points on constitutional political economy.
 Historically, one of the most important arguments for hereditary monarchy is that it is supposed to be efficient and that it reduces social conflict.
 Both points emphasized by Thomas Hobbes, among others.
 In more recent times, scholars such as Eric Posner have argued that monarchy was a more efficient form of government than a republican state in the ancient world.

 Martin’s series explores what happens when the hereditary succession is disputed and people cannot agree on which pretender to the throne is the rightful ruler.
 He addresses the issue in a much more sophisticated way than any other epic fantasy.
 In the real world, succession crises have often dissipated the peace and efficiency that monarchy is supposed to provide.
-Conflicts over the throne were probably the most important cause of the fall of the Rome Empire, for example.
+Conflicts over the throne were probably the most important cause of the fall of the Roman Empire, for example.
 Obviously, Martin is far from the first fiction writer to focus on the problem of monarchical succession.
 But his treatment of the issue may well be the best.

 UPDATE: I have now watched the first episode, which was quite good.
 I think people who have not read the books should be able to follow it, despite the complex plot.